isomerpages/moe-yiochukangpri/_yckps-experience/Co Curricular Activities (CCA)/Basketball.md

  ### **Through the hoop**

-The Football CCA aims to instill teamwork, discipline and respect to its members.
-They undergo a structured training programme that will help them progress from attaining individual skills to team tactics.
-Through the activities, they learn to collaborate with one another and work as a team to achieve their goals.
-The members are exposed to competitive football by taking part annually in the National School Games Football Championships for both boys and girls and other football events or friendly matches against other teams.
+The Basketball CCA aims to develop the members’ fundamental skills and concepts of the game.
+They will go through practice routines to work on their dribbling, passing and shooting abilities.
+They will also learn to work on team dynamics when placed in game situations.

 <img src="/images/2023/CCA/football1%20-%20lovino%20villasin%20cruz.JPG" style="width:300px;height:auto;" align="center"><br>
 <img src="/images/2023/CCA/football2%20-%20lovino%20villasin%20cruz.jpg" style="width:300px;height:auto;" align="center">